 A large-scale clinical study from The National Cancer Institute (NCI) demonstrated that x-ray CT screening sharply reduced lung cancer deaths by detecting cancers at relatively early stages.
 Patients screened with x-ray CT were 20% less likely to die from lung cancer.
-Claudia Henschke, as part of an ASU research study led by the Biodesign Institute, also found that annual screening by x-ray CT detects lung cancers in their earliest stage, when up to 92% can be cured.
+Annual screening by x-ray CT detects lung cancers in their earliest stage, when up to 92% can be cured.

 With this larger, clinical question regarding efficacy of screening for lung cancer now positively resolved the task turns to define the most accurate, cost effective, and safe method of lung cancer screening.